elliotttate/DKR-R_Mac_App-1.0.4-/README.md

   modes, plus a global HUD-size control for Modern presentation.
 - Native virtual EEPROM and four independent Controller Paks, available alongside rumble on the same controllers.
-- Encrypted two-to-four-player five-character Quick Join, host-approved admission, one-click invitations for authenticated friends, synchronized start barriers, connection telemetry and deterministic replay logs.
-- A host-authoritative five-second online start countdown, plus native JOINTVENTURE routing that preserves DKR's shared Adventure hub while giving each online racer control when the game assigns them the lead.
 - A privacy-safe support summary with exportable settings/system information, optional diagnostic logging and optional crash dumps.

 Game simulation, race timers, AI, input polling and audio remain on the original timeline when Modern interpolation is enabled.

+## Version 1.0.1 highlights

+- Shadows and vehicle props have been fixed and no longer pop in and out, flicker or shrink on random frames.
+- Extended Controller compatibility!
+SDL2 and SDL3 compatible as well as native gyro support for the steamdeck.
+No longer need to use Steam Input for Gyro.
+- Overlay and Launcher Overhaul with loads of new settings added!
+- 2 Player Online Multiplayer is now Included!
+2P Adventure is also working as intended.
+  (Highly dependent on a stable internet connection for the best experience.
+Use the built in Network Tester in the Lobby before starting your match to make sure the connection is good before playing)
+- An issue with Custom Texture Alignment has been fixed.
+- The Black bar that would appear at the bottom while using Expand to Window has been fixed.
+- Performance has been fixed in many areas.
+- You can now invert controls on a Per-vehicle basis.
+So if you want inverted controls for Planes only, you can!
+- Fixed an issue where users would experience a crash or black screen at un-predictable intervals.
+This was due to an Audio Overflow and has been fixed.
+- Encrypted two-player five-character Quick Join, host-approved admission, one-click invitations for authenticated friends, synchronized start barriers, connection telemetry and deterministic replay logs.
+- A host-authoritative five-second online start countdown, plus native JOINTVENTURE routing that preserves DKR's shared Adventure hub while giving each online racer control when the game assigns them the lead.

+## Version 1.0.2 highlights

+- Stability and Performance fixes.

 ## Playing